Fourth Annual Symposium

 Remapping the Black Atlantic

 Dr. Charles Foy, History

 The paper will do so in three discrete ways.
 First, it will answer the central question concerning individuals for whom there is limited documentation: were their lives exceptional or commonplace.
-The BMD illustrates that the most striking characteristic of all black mariners was their continued vulnerability to re-enslavement.
-Second, the BMD permits us to place Johnston within the shifting legal boundaries of the Atlantic.
+The BMD illustrates that the most striking characteristic of the lives of all black mariners was their continued vulnerability to re-enslavement.
+Second, the BMD permits us to place black mariners within the shifting legal boundaries of the Atlantic.
 As abolition took hold in various regions freedom was granted to many former slaves.
 At the same time many slave masters moved their slaves to avoid the effects of gradual emancipation.
-During the last quarter of the 18th century large numbers of black mariners such as Johnston found themselves swept up in this movement of black bodies into slave-holding regions.
-And lastly, the BMD illustrates the critical role of compassionate humanitarianism among whites in assisting enslaved black mariners obtain freedom.
+During the last quarter of the 18th century large numbers of black mariners found themselves swept up in this movement of black bodies into slave-holding regions.
+And lastly, the BMD also permits us to more deeply consider assistance by whites in helping slaves flee via the sea.
+The BMD makes clear the critical role that the increasingly compassio! nate humanitarianism among some whites, be they governmental officials, navy officers or abolitionists, was critical for those enslaved black mariners who obtained freedom.

 "Discourse of a 'Naturally Disciplined' Body in Japanese Theater” and "Manipulation of the Imperial Household Authorities during the Allied Occupation Era”